TVISTAURI6538/TVIS-Pi-0neers/README.md

 **Ruba Darshan Ashok Kumar** is an 11th-grade student passionate about coding and web design.
 Experienced in competitive environments, demonstrating strong leadership skills.
 Aspiring robotic engineer dedicated to excellence in documentation and design.

-We both study at The Velammal International School, Ponneri.
+We both study at The Velammal International School, Ponneri

+We express our heartfelt gratitude to those who assisted in completing our project.
+Mrs.Anisree-Robotics Coach

+Mr.Akash Singh-Robotics Trainer

+Mrs.Hemalatha-VKP Techsavy Coordinator

+Mr.Manoj-Lab assistant
 # Our Approach
 In our first attempt to tackle the open challenge, we developed a simple maze-solving algorithm using three ultrasonic sensors.
 However, we encountered excessive static and backward movement issues in the algorithm.